 - Causation – The third element is showing causation, meaning that the breach of exercising reasonable care caused the injury.
 Even if the act of negligence or recklessness wasn’t entirely to blame—and if the plaintiff was partially at fault—it must have at least contributed to the injury.

-- Suffered damages – Lastly, the plaintiff must prove damages, or losses, in order to recover compensation for the injury they sustained.
+- Suffered damages – Finally, the damages need to be proven to obtain compensation.
 Plaintiffs are eligible for both economic (e.g. medical expenses and lost wages) and noneconomic damages (e.g. pain and suffering) damages.